Image via sleepopolis

 [amazon fields=”B018EV1FWI” value=”button”]

 The new Purple Mattress aims to compete with the big names like Leesa and Casper.
 Their unique mattress structure is designed to fit every body type, and they call it the world’s first no-pressure mattress.
-The price ranges from $700 to $1,300 depending on the size.
 The Purple Mattress has three layers of foam and an elaborate structure.
 The top layer is a hyper-elastic polymer foam covered in a polyester-lycra and Viscose hybrid cover.
 The foam has a grid layout that helps displace both pressure and heat.

 There are 3.5 inches of high-grade polyurethane comfort foam.
 The bottom layer is the typical thick support foam.
 From top to bottom, the mattress consists of 100 percent non-toxic, food grade materials, just like the Leesa mattress.
 Overall, it’s half an inch thinner than the Leesa, yet denser.